Leutnant Edmund.

 Vf61a 5cm Mortar Tobruk.

 This one did not have a mortar fitted on D-Day.
 Sgt.
 Fôrster & Corp.
-Bersik were here probably with a machine gun??
+Bersik were here.

 The Americans fighting Wn60 said the 5cm Mortar was a nuisance weapon.
-They saw them being fired and fly through the air and just ducked down and and the small explosive just went off with a puff.
-Now the 80/81mm mortars were very different, they killed possibly more American soldiers on D-Day than any other weapon.
+They saw them being fired and fly through the air and they just ducked down and and the small explosive went off with a puff.
+They were more blast bombs, if hit by them though, they could obviously damage.
+The 80/81mm mortars were very different, they killed possibly more American soldiers on D-Day than any other weapon.

 Plan